chang-group/bkit/docs/source/api/milestoning.rst

 Model analysis
 ==============

-Models of milestoning dynamics with queryable properties (e.g., mean first passage times, committor probabilities).
+Models of milestoning dynamics with queryable properties and observables.

 .. autosummary::
    :toctree: generated/